keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/generic-gs/_index.md

 ---
-title: Getting started with the Lifecycle Toolkit
+title: KLT End-to-end exercise
-description: Learn how to use the Keptn Lifecycle Toolkit.
+description: Implement full deployment orchestration
 weight: 85
 ---

-This page gives instructions for installing the Keptn Lifecycle Toolkit and running a simple Keptn application to familiarize yourself with how the Keptn Lifecycle Toolkit works.
+This page gives instructions for installing the Keptn Lifecycle Toolkit and running a simple Keptn application to familiarize yourself with how the Keptn Lifecycle Toolkit works and implements full deployment orchestration.

 You will learn how to do the following: